colemickens/nixcfg/README.md

 It's everything.
 It's all of my system configurations.
 It's all of my dotfiles.
 All right here.
 All in Nix.

+## Examples

+* custom commands (provided via overlay, exposed in flake)
+* TODO: add link, flesh out this section so nixcfg can be a reference
+* multi-arch packages in one flake
+  * -> flake-utils
+* sops
+*
 ## Custom Packages

 I package these things, mostly for myself: